-As the impact of the pandemic persists and state restrictions on public gatherings and businesses evolve, it’s vital that you continue to keep the lines of communication open with your community.
+Communities throughout the country are in various stages of easing COVID-19-related restrictions.
+It’s important that you continue keeping the lines of communication open with your community.
 NFDA has created numerous tools to let your community know that you are there to help them explore their options and support them on their grief journey.

-1. Share the New, Free COVID-19 Grief Booklet with Families (and other communitiy partners like hospices. hospitals, clergy and grief centers)
+1. Share the New, Free COVID-19 Grief Booklet with Families (and other community partners like hospices. hospitals, clergy and grief centers)

 Funded by the Funeral Service Foundation’s COVID-19 Crisis Response Fund and created in partnership with NFDA as part of its consumer outreach and education initiative, Remembering A Life, the booklet Grieving Alone and Together: Responding to the Loss of Your Loved One during the COVID-19 Pandemic offers guidance to anyone who has experienced the death of a loved one during the pandemic or who would like to learn how they can support those who have.

-The booklet is available for free to anyone who has experienced the death of a loved one or who would like to learn how they can support those who have.
+The booklet is available in English and Spanish for free to anyone who has experienced the death of a loved one or who would like to learn how they can support those who have.
 Learn more and get free copies for your community.

 2. Link to the Remembering A Life COVID-19 Consumer Information Hub From Your Website or Via Social Media

 Through NFDA’s consumer outreach initiative, Remembering A Life, we are developing tools to help consumers better understand the role funeral service plays during the pandemic, funeral options, grief resources and how they can work with funeral directors to create a meaningful tribute under the most challenging circumstances.
 The COVID-19 Consumer Information Hub is the consumer's resource for the information they need to better understand the ways COVID-19 is changing mourning rituals and grief.